Skip to main content

 About Glaciares de Santiago

 Glaciares de Santiago National Park is a recently established protected area in the Andes Mountains of the Santiago Metropolitan Region, Chile, situated directly east of the Chilean capital.
-The park protects a system of glaciers and high-altitude Andean ecosystems at elevations ranging from approximately 2,000 to over 5,000 metres.
-It was created to safeguard the glaciological heritage that supplies freshwater to the greater Santiago metropolitan area, home to more than seven million people.
-The park covers an estimated 150,000 hectares of high cordillera, encompassing glaciers, snowfields, alpine wetlands (vegas), and rocky Andean desert.
+The park protects a system of glaciers and high-altitude Andean ecosystems at elevations above approximately 3,600 metres.
+[1] It was formally created by Supreme Decree No. 25 of the Ministry of National Assets, published in the Diario Oficial on August 16, 2023, to safeguard the glaciological heritage that supplies freshwater to the greater Santiago metropolitan area.
+[2] The park covers 75,114 hectares of high cordillera in the San José de Maipo commune, encompassing 368 glaciers, snowfields, alpine wetlands (vegas), and rocky Andean desert.
 Its creation represents a critical step in securing Santiago's long-term water supply amid accelerating glacial retreat driven by climate change.

 Wildlife Ecosystems

-Despite the extreme altitude and harsh conditions, Glaciares de Santiago supports a surprising diversity of Andean wildlife.
-The Andean condor (Vultur gryphus) is regularly observed soaring above the glacial valleys, with confirmed nesting sites on cliff faces above 3,500 m.
+Despite the extreme altitude and harsh conditions, Glaciares de Santiago supports Andean wildlife adapted to high cordilleran environments.
+The Andean condor (Vultur gryphus) is regularly observed soaring above the glacial valleys.
 Pumas are present and track the movements of guanaco herds that summer at high elevation.
-Viscachas (Lagidium viscacia), chinchilla relatives, are common on rocky scree slopes and serve as key prey for Andean foxes and raptors.
+Viscachas (Lagidium viscacia), chinchilla relatives, are common on rocky scree slopes.
 The white-sided hillstar hummingbird (Oreotrochilus leucopleurus) visits high-altitude flowering plants during summer.
-Flamingo species, including the Andean flamingo (Phoenicoparrus andinus), have been observed at saline lagoons within the high plateau.
 Andean hairy armadillos occupy lower-elevation transition zones.
+The park's glacial meltwater streams and alpine wetlands support limited but specialized aquatic invertebrate communities.

 Flora Ecosystems